Find the Perfect Electric Van for Your Fleet

 Ford E-Transit

-The Ford E-Transit is available in three heights and three lengths in different variants.
-Its maximum cargo volume is 15,100 liters.
+The Ford E-Transit is available in three heights and three lengths.
+Its maximum cargo volume is 15,100 litres.

-• Charging time: AC charging at 11 kW takes about 8 hours.
-DC charging with 115 kW to 80 percent takes 35 minutes.
+• Charging time: AC charging at 11 kW takes approx. 8 hours.
+DC charging at 115 kW to 80% takes 35 minutes.

 Opel Movano Electric

-The new Opel Movano Electric offers significantly improved performance with 200 kW of power, 400 Nm of torque, and a top speed of 130 km/h.
-With its 110 kWh battery, it provides a range of 420 kilometers without sacrificing the generous cargo space of up to 17 cubic meters, making it an efficient and powerful commercial vehicle for everyday work.
+The Opel Movano Electric delivers 200 kW of power, 400 Nm of torque, and a top speed of 130 km/h.
+With a 110 kWh battery and a cargo space of up to 17 cubic metres, it is an efficient commercial vehicle for demanding daily use.

 • Power: Up to 200 kW (270 hp)